OlivierSohn/hamazed/README.md

 # Credits

-Rafael Ibraim published https://gist.github.com/ibraimgm/40e307d70feeb4f117cd which is incremental rendering in the console.
+Rafael Ibraim published https://gist.github.com/ibraimgm/40e307d70feeb4f117cd which is delta rendering in the console.
 It avoids to have to clear the console and redraw everything at each frame, instead only the parts of the console that have changed are rendered.
 It removes unwanted flickering effects.

 # Backlog

+- find a way to make laser shots visible to the user even when they happen at the very end of a game step

 - use Text instead of String in rendered world